The complexity of approximating complex-valued Ising and Tutte partition functions: Hardness results for the Ising model

 \begin{corollary} Suppose $\ybeta$ is an algebraic real number in the range $\ybeta\in(-1,0)$.
 Then the problem \CAIsing{ (\pi/3)}{\ybeta} is \numP-hard and so is \ZivIsing{\ybeta}. \end{corollary}

 In fact, we can extend Goldberg and Jerrum's \numP-hardness interval-shrinking technique from \cite{GJSign} to also obtain \numP-hardness for the relaxed version of the problems.
 We start with a general discussion of interval shrinking.
 Suppose that we have a linear function $f(\epsilon) = -\epsilon A + B$ for positive~$A$ and~$B$ and that we wish to find a value $\hat{\epsilon}$ that is very close to the root $\epsilon^*=B/A$.
 Suppose that we also have an interval $[\epsilon',\epsilon'']$ such that $f(\epsilon')>0$ and $f(\epsilon'')<0$.
 Suppose that $\epsilon''-\epsilon' = \ell$ (so the interval has length~$\ell$).
-Roughly, Goldberg and Jerrum had to hand an oracle for computing the sign of $f(\epsilon)$ (using an oracle for \SignReTutte{x,y}) and, using this, it is easy to bisect the interval, getting very close to $\epsilon^*$ by binary search.
+Roughly, Goldberg and Jerrum had at hand an oracle for computing the sign of $f(\epsilon)$ (using an oracle for \SignReTutte{x,y}) and, using this, it is easy to bisect the interval, getting very close to $\epsilon^*$ by binary search.

 Using an oracle for the relaxed problem \NonzeroSignReTutte {x,y} we can compute the sign whenever it is positive or negative, but we receive an unreliable answer for the sign of $f(\epsilon)$ if $f(\epsilon)=0$.
 Nevertheless, we observe that having a reliable answer in this case is not important for the progress of the binary search.
 If the binary search queries the value of~$f(\epsilon)$ and $f(\epsilon) \neq 0$ then the reply from the oracle is correct.
-Otherwise, it is still possible to recurse into a sub-interval that contains a zero of the function, as required.
+Otherwise, the bisection technique described above recurses into a sub-interval that contains a zero of the function, as required.
 Thus, we have the following lemma.
+(We omit the formal proof since the lemma follows immediately from the observation that we have just made.)

 \begin{lemma} For any algebraic real number $\ybeta\in (-1,0)$, \NonzeroSignReTutte{x,y} is \numP-hard, where $x=1+2/(y-1)$.
 Also, the problems \CNonzeroAIsing{(\pi/3)}{\ybeta} and \NonzeroZivIsing{\ybeta} are \numP-hard. \end{lemma}